-Every time I receive requests from tourists, and their local hosts, to tell them where to find the species I wonder why it should be so high on the birders’ list, along with the yellow wattlebird.
+It is the bird visiting bird-watchers most want to see and every time I receive requests from tourists, and their local hosts, to tell them where to find the species I wonder why it should be number one on the birders’ list.

-To me, another bird associated with the high country, the green rosella, is far more exciting, but perhaps that’s because I have a l fascination with parrots stemming from the time I first saw them in pet shops when I was growing up in my native Britain.
+To me, another bird associated with the high country, the green rosella, is far more exciting, but perhaps that’s because I have a special fascination with parrots which stems from the time I first saw them in pet shops when I was growing up in my native Britain.

 Tasmania, although mountainous, does not have any species that can be described as truly alpine, unlike New Zealand which has its famous mountain parrot, the kea.
 The closest we get to a bird of the peaks is the currawong and the green rosella.
 For the record, the black currawong is also called the “mountain jay” in Tasmania, and the green rosella the “mountain parrot”.

-The currawong’s call is like a trumpet, or a chime, sounding “kar-week-week-kar” around the peaks but for some people visiting the high country it can be very grating.
+The currawong’s call is like a chime ringing “kar-week-week-kar” around the peaks but for some people visiting the high country it can be very grating.
 The pioneering naturalist John Gould described it as a “hand organ out of tune”.

-The black currawong can look dramatic with its giant beak and menacing yellow eye, but it operates in the mountains without drama and display; it is workmanlike and industrious, highly intelligent and inventive.
+The black currawong can look dramatic with its giant beak and menacing yellow eye, but it actually goes about its business in the mountains without drama and display; it is workmanlike and industrious, highly intelligent and inventive.
 It has to be to survive in its harsh environment, without coming to lower ground where it might clash and compete for food with its cousin, the grey currawong, a bigger species which is also found on the mainland.

-The two species are easily told apart, although the sub-species of grey currawong found in Tasmania is actually black in colour.
-The grey currawong, however, is slightly bigger than the endemic species and has white “windows” in its wings, as opposed to the white wingtips of the Tasmanian one.
+The two species are easily told apart, although the sub-species of grey currawong also found in Tasmania is actually black in colour.
+The grey currawong, however, has an even bigger beak that the endemic species and has white “windows” in its wings, as opposed to the white wingtips of the Tasmanian one.
 The grey currawong also has white feathers beneath the tail, perhaps its most distinguishing feature.

 The currawongs are well known for their antics, their sense of fun and games.